ArthurDassier/Mjolnir_kit/README.md

 5. **Access this repository**

-- [ ] Generate an SSH key and provide it to Gitlab for access to repositories
+  a.
+Generate an SSH key and provide it to Gitlab for access to repositories

     `ssh-keygen # Use all defaults`

-- [ ] Then press enter until you get to an empty comand line, then
+  b.
+Then press enter until you get to an empty comand line, then

     `cat $HOME/.ssh/id_rsa.pub`

-- [ ] Then copy the ssh key and go back to Gitlab.
-Click on your user profile at the top right corner of the screen then click on settings from the drop down menu.
+  c.
+Then copy the ssh key and go back to Gitlab.
+Click on your user profile at the top right corner of the screen then
+     click on settings from the drop down menu.
 Now a new panel on the left hand side of the screen wil apear, click on SSH Keys, then paste your SSH key into the text field and submit it.

-- [ ] Obtain a copy of the repository
+  d.
+Obtain a copy of the repository

     `git clone git@gitlab.com:djnighti/ucsd_robo_car_simple_ros.git`

-- [ ] Set up virtual Environment, instructions found in `ros_config.txt`

-- [ ] AFTER you have installed ROS on your Jetson (instructions can be found <a href="https://docs.google.com/document/d/1LxcTvSTRHVxSnv3x_cJ667loWgzCt7ikTJk51dKAFSs/edit?usp=sharing" >here</a>) enter the commands below in the command window on your Jetson:
+  e.
+Enter the commands below in the command window on your Jetson:

     `cd projects/catkin_ws/src`

     `git clone git@gitlab.com:djnighti/ucsdrobocarsimpleros.git`

     `cd ..`

     `catkin_make`

     `source devel/setup.bash`

     `rospack profile`

+  f.
 Now try this to make sure it was compiled correctly:

     `roscd ucsd_robo_car_simple_ros`

 If you are brought to this project directory, you are ready to start!